elizabethude/portfolio/about.md

 permalink: /about/
 ---

-##   Hi, I’m Elizabeth Ude — Cybersecurity Enthusiast & Problem Solver
+##   Hi, I’m Elizabeth Ude — Cybersecurity Enthusiast & Human

 Welcome to my corner of the web!